Updated: 02/2026

 Section 1403).

-If the consumer is interested in starting a business to provide a service and does not already have training or skills in this industry, recommend an assessment of the consumer’s potential for this field.
-This would be followed, as appropriate, by skills training and at least two years of work experience before consideration of self-employment would be advised.
+- If the consumer is interested in starting a business to provide a service and does not already have training or skills in this industry, recommend an assessment of the consumer’s potential for this field.

-Self-Employment Fact Sheet (RS-6k) to individuals as appropriate.
+- The DORS counselor will provide the Self-Employment Fact Sheet (RS-6k) to individuals as appropriate.

 VR Self-Employment Guide website (vrselfemploymentguide.org).
 Request the consumer read, complete the worksheets associated with "Chapters 1-3," and provide copies of worksheets.

-Review completed VR Self Employment Guide worksheets with the consumer and complete DORS
+VR Self-Employment Guide worksheets with the consumer.

 Consumers with an established business stating an interest in self-employment:

-Purchases to Maintain an Established Business
+Purchases to Maintain an Established Business:

-For a business that is already being operated by a consumer, DORS will consider assistance with purchases which directly enable the consumer to continue to operate the business, but not purchases which upgrade the business.
+For a business that is already being operated by a consumer, DORS will consider assistance with purchases which directly enable the consumer to continue to operate the business but not purchases which upgrade the business.
 All purchases must be consistent with DORS and State procurement policy and regulation.

 For an established business, consideration may be given to assistance in purchasing the following items:

-Non-adapted equipment and devices not typically used in a particular business but required because of the disability.
+- Non-adapted equipment and devices not typically used in a particular business but required because of the disability

 1407.02 Initial Self-Employment IPE